Zephira58/WEBFISHING-Guitar-Player/README.md

 # WEBFISHING Guitar Player

 This project enhances the WEBFISHING game by providing a guitar-playing feature that runs in the background while you play.
+There is a discord server [here](https://discord.gg/7WtemYDazb) for sharing MIDI files, feel free to join and contribute your own MIDIs.

 ## Overview